malotor/ecommerce/README.md

 x User can see total cost from products in his cart

+x what happens if i add 2 times the same product

 Administrator can assign a tax percentage to products

-what happens if i add 2 times the same product

 "La referencia debe ser dos letras y dos digitos"

 Remove all products from the cart

-Add a product that exist in the cart